mahoskye/Send-From/README.md

 I have issues with my hosting service not allowing me to easily set the 'From line' for my server email.
 Whenever a new user signs up they see username@hostingservice.com even though they should see user@site.com.
 Before Send From you would be required to modify your installation of Wordpress just about every time you do an update.
 No longer!
 With Send From, you simply go into your admin panel and set what the end user will see on their emails from line.

+## Project Structure

+This repository is organized as follows:

+- `plugin/` - Core WordPress plugin files (distributed to WordPress.org)
+  - `send-from.php` - Main plugin file
+  - `README.txt` - WordPress.org readme
+  - `screenshot-1.png` - Plugin screenshot
+  - `LICENSE` - GPLv2 license
+- `tests/` - PHPUnit test suite
+- `scripts/` - Test runner scripts
+- `bin/` - WordPress test suite installation script
+- Development configuration files (docker-compose.yml, phpunit.xml, etc.)

 ## Installation

-1. Download
+1. Download the plugin from WordPress.org or this repository
-2. Upload to your `/wp-contents/plugins/` directory.
+2. Upload the `send-from` folder to your `/wp-content/plugins/` directory
-3. Activate the plugin through the 'Plugins' menu in WordPress.
+3. Activate the plugin through the 'Plugins' menu in WordPress

+For development setup, see TESTING_PHPUNIT.md

 ## Set Defaults